FAQ

 Why do I need ArkEnv?

-We've seen teams struggle with environment variables in JavaScript projects.
-The environment our project runs on is such a core part of software development, and yet we often avoid validating it because it feels like boilerplate.
-We'd rather assert with a simple process.env.MY_VAR as string and hope for the best.
+We’ve seen teams struggle with environment variables in JavaScript projects.
+Because the runtime environment is an external dependency, it is notoriously brittle.
+Yet, we often avoid validating it because it feels like boilerplate.
+It’s tempting to assert with a quick process.env.MY_VAR as string and hope for the best.

-ArkEnv gives you framework integrations, automatic coercion, and LLM support out-of-the-box.
-Read our full pitch in the intro section.
+ArkEnv delivers native framework plugins, automated type coercion, and schema-aware AI agent support out-of-the-box.
+Read our full design philosophy in the intro section.

 What does a failed validation look like?

-With ArkEnv, your environment variables are guaranteed to match your schema at runtime.
-If any variable is incorrect or missing, the app won't start and a clear error will be thrown:
+With ArkEnv, your environment variables are guaranteed to match your schema at boot time.
+If a variable is missing, malformed, or fails validation, ArkEnv intercepts the process immediately, preventing the application from entering an unstable state, and outputs a clean, structured error to stderr:

 Terminal